TomBursch/kitchenowl-ha/README.md

    rm kitchenowl.zip
    ```
 5. Restart Home Assistant

+## Configuration

-6. Set up the integration
+1. Set up the integration
    - Go to Settings > Devices & Services
    - Add Integration
-7. Fill in your KitchenOwl settings
+2. Fill in your KitchenOwl settings
-   - The IP / URL of your KitchenOwl instance
+   - The IP / URL of your KitchenOwl instance (If you're using the KitchenOwl cloud enter `https://app.kitchenowl.org`)
-   - The Access Token (can be set up in your KitchenOwl Profile > Sessions)
+   - The Access Token (can be set up in KitchenOwl by going to Profile -> Sessions)
-8. Select the household
+3. Select the household

 ## Development